How Many IPOs Have Withdrawn In India?

 Tutorials Point (India) IPO

-Tutorials Point (India) aimed for an IPO of around INR 20.10 crores, the IPO was opened on 30 September and closed on 4 October 2019.
-By the time IPO was only subscribed 0.15%.
-It was then withdrawn in consultation with book running lead manager.
+Tutorials Point IPO aimed to raise around INR 20.10 crores through an SME IPO and the offer opened on 30 September 2019.
+By 4 October, the IPO was subscribed only 15%.
+It was then withdrawn in consultation with book running lead manager without seeking further extension or revision in price band.

 Alumilite Architecturals IPO

 Alumilite Architecturals planned an IPO seeking INR 11.48 crores for expanding manufacturing capabilities in architectural products.
-IPO bidding started on 24 June and closed on 28 June 2019 but was ultimately withdrawn due to weak market conditions and concerns over growth projections that deterred potential investors.
+IPO bidding started on 24 June and closed successfully on 28 June 2019 with overall subscription of 103%.
+Nevertheless, the SME IPO’s subscription in the retail category was abysmally low at 68%.
+As a result, the IPO was withdrawn after consultation with BRLM Finshore Management Services.

 Sorich Foils IPO planned to raise INR 4 crores to enhance production capacity in packaging materials.
-The offering was opened on 24 May and closed on 25 May 2018.
-During the period IPO only received 0.18 times the subscription.
+The IPO opened on 24 May 2018 but was promptly withdrawn on 25 May 2018 following poor demand which resulted in subscription of just 18%.

 GreenSignal Bio Pharma IPO

 GreenSignal Bio Pharma proposed an IPO for expanding pharmaceutical research capabilities.
-The IPO was opened on 9 November 2016 and extended to 22 November 2016.
+The IPO opened on 9 November 2016 and was extended to 22 November 2016.
 The overall subscription of the IPO was 102%.
-Book Running Lead Managers to the GreenSignal Bio Pharma Limited, had informed the Exchange that according to 26 (2) of SEBI (ICDR) Regulations, if 75% of the net offer to the public cannot be allotted to QIBs, the entire application money shall be refunded forthwith.
-Hence, led to the IPO withdrawal of GreenSignal BioPharma.
+Book Running Lead Managers to the GreenSignal Bio Pharma, had informed the Exchange that according to 26 (2) of SEBI (ICDR) Regulations, if 75% of the net offer to the public cannot be allotted to QIBs, the entire application money shall be refunded forthwith.
+This led to the IPO withdrawal of GreenSignal BioPharma.

 NCML Industries IPO

-NCML Industries intended to raise approximately INR 54 crores through an IPO focused on agribusiness solutions.
-The IPO was opened on 29 December 2014 and extended to 9 January 2015.
-Due to poor demand among investors, the issue only subscribed 45% and led to the IPO withdrawal.
+Focused on agribusiness solutions, NCML Industries intended to raise approximately INR 54 crores through an IPO.
+The offer opened on 29 December 2014 and following poor demand, it was extended to 9 January 2015.
+The extension failed to enthuse investors and the issue was subscribed only 45% and was eventually withdrawn.

 Read Also: IEPF Form 5: Important Points About Claiming Unclaimed Dividend and Shares